Balkaneros91/roll-the-dice/README.md

 ### Content

-After my first project and lots of trouble understanding the connection and structure, I must admit that dev tools helps a lot and makes things click easier when it comes to HTML and CSS.
-JavaScript was or I rather say is something I need to practise a lot(and thats what my mentor said as well), but with some inspiration I got from the Love Maths walkthrough project, guidance from my mentor and friend Kemal and of course googeling I have put together a code, a simple one but still a functional one.
+After my first project and lots of trouble understanding the connection and structure, I must admit that dev tools help a lot and makes things click easier when it comes to HTML and CSS.
+JavaScript was or I rather say is something I need to practice a lot(and that's what my mentor said as well), but with some inspiration, I got from the Love Maths walkthrough project, guidance from my mentor and friend Kemal, and of course googling I have put together a code, a simple one but still a functional one.

 ###  Media